Energy

 David Hawgood, CC BY-SA 2.0 Generic, via Wikimedia Commons.

-It is the energy associated with the movement of electrons through conductive wires.
+It is the energy associated with the movement of electrons through conductive cables.
 It is very easy to convert other types of energy into electrical energy and vice versa.
-For that reason, electrical energy is widely used to transport other forms of energy from one place to another.
+For that reason, electricity is widely used to transport other forms of energy from one place to another.

-For example, the mechanical energy of a wind turbine moving with the wind can be transported in the form of electric energy, easily and almost instantaneously, to a house hundreds of kilometers away.
-That electrical energy can be transformed back into the mechanical energy of a mixer.
+For example, the mechanical energy of a wind turbine moving with the wind can be transported easily and almost instantaneously in the form of electrical energy to a house that is located hundreds of kilometers.
+This electrical energy can be transformed again into mechanical energy, for example, in the blender or in any other useful way.

-Lightning from storms and electrical discharges that we experience when taking off a sweater are natural manifestations of electrical energy, but we cannot usefully harness them.
+The rays of storms and electric discharges that we experience when we take away a sweater are natural manifestations of electricity, but we cannot take advantage of them in a useful way.

 _images/electric-energia-rayo.jpg